 - they are Looked After by the Local Authority

-- their parents/carers are in receipt of certain benefits e.g. Income-based job Seekers Allowance , Income Related Employment & Support Allowance, Support Under Part V1 of the Immigration & Asylum Act, Child Tax Credit, a household income of less than £16,190, Working Tax Credit ‘run on’ (payment someone may receive for a further four weeks after they stop qualifying for Working Tax Credit)
+- their parents/carers are in receipt of certain benefits, for example Income-based job Seekers Allowance , Income Related Employment and Support Allowance, Support Under Part V1 of the Immigration and Asylum Act, Child Tax Credit, a household income of less than £16,190, Working Tax Credit 'run on' (payment someone may receive for a further four weeks after they stop qualifying for Working Tax Credit)

 Starting primary school (age 4-11 years)

 Primary school education is from the age of 4-11.
 A child reaches compulsory school age (i.e. they must be in education) the term after their fifth birthday and normally starts school at the beginning of the academic year (in September) in which they reach their 5th birthday.
 You must apply for your child to be admitted to a primary school a full year before they are due to start (for example at the age of 3).
 You can find more information here about applying for a primary school place or by contacting Gateshead's School Admission Team on 0191 433 2757.

 Gateshead's School Directory contains information about mainstream nurseries, primary schools and special schools in Gateshead.
 Click on the website address of the school you wish to view and look for the school's 'SEN information Report' or 'Local Offer' which explains how their school can support children with SEN or disabilities.
 Other information like the school prospectus, performance results and Ofsted inspection reports can also be found in the directory and on their website.
 You can contact nurseries and schools directly to ask more detailed questions about how your child's needs could be met in school before applying for a school place to ensure the right nursery or school is chosen.
 The school's Special Educational Needs Co-ordinator (SENCO) or Head Teacher should be able to help you with this information.